ibm-cloud-docs/bare-metal/troubleshooting_rdp_not_working.md

 - Extra resources

-For additional information on possible RDP issues, see the [General Remote Desktop connection Troubleshooting](https://learn.microsoft.com/en-us/windows-server/remote/remote-desktop-services/troubleshoot/rdp-error-general-troubleshooting){: external} documentation by Microsoft.
+For more information about possible RDP issues, see [General Remote Desktop connection Troubleshooting](https://learn.microsoft.com/en-us/windows-server/remote/remote-desktop-services/troubleshoot/rdp-error-general-troubleshooting){: external}.

-If you are still unable to connect to your server by using RDP, see [Getting help and support](/docs/bare-metal?topic=bare-metal-gettinghelp) to open an IBM support case.
-In your support case, provide as much detail as possible with the troubleshooting you completed.
+If you still can't connect to your server by using RDP, see [Getting help and support](/docs/bare-metal?topic=bare-metal-gettinghelp) to open an IBM support case.
+In your support case, provide as much detail as possible with the troubleshooting that you completed.